DesperatePeter/MagicLib-combatgui-example/README.md

 will use those to justify the effort of writing documentation about them.
 Instead, please feel free to DM or mention me on the unofficial Starsector Discord or the MagicLib Discord (@desperatepeter) if you are interested in using advanced features and need assistance.

+## Using the combat GUI on the campaign layer

+While the combatgui is intended to be used in-combat, you can also use it on the campaign layer.
+This is mainly relevant if you want to be able to use the exact same GUI-code both in combat and on the campaign layer.
+Check out the branch combat-gui in this repo for an example.
+That example assumes that you are at least somewhat familiar with campaign GUIs and won't be as detailed as the combat gui example.